 In either situation, the assets transferred into a trust will no longer be your property and will not be part of your taxable estate, as they will technically be owned by the trust.
 You can set up one or multiple trusts that will individually fall below the one million tax threshold, allowing you or your surviving spouse to avoid paying MA estate tax.

-Whatever you choose to do, make sure to always consult a professional to decide which strategy is right for your specific situation.
+Whatever you choose to do, make sure to always consult a professional estate planning attorney to decide which strategy is right for your specific situation.
 We can help guide you.
 Call us at (508) 775-7800.